Young-ook/terraform-aws-spinnaker/examples/aws-modernization-with-spinnaker/README.md

 ![aws-modernization-with-spinnaker](../../images/aws-modernization-with-spinnaker-architecture.png)

 ## Prerequisites

+:warning: **This example requires the aws cli version 2.5.8 or higher**

 We use [Terraform](https://terraform.io), and [Kubernetes](https://kubernetes.io/) in this lab.
 Please visit the main [page](https://github.com/Young-ook/terraform-aws-spinnaker#terraform) and follow the installation instructions if you don't have terraform cli (command-line interface) in your workspace.
 And also, make sure that you have kubernetes cli.
 Here is the official web [page](https://kubernetes.io/docs/tasks/tools/#kubectl) and follow the instructions to install kubernetes cli.
 In this workshop, aws cli version 2.5.8 or higher is required.
 For aws cli install guide, please refer to the main [page](https://github.com/Young-ook/terraform-aws-spinnaker#aws-cli).
 And here is [troubleshooting guide](https://github.com/Young-ook/terraform-aws-fis#unknown-parameter) if you see 'unknown parameter' error message.

 ### AWS CLI